IdrisFallout/MKSUPortal/README.md

 ![DASHBOARD...](screenshots/dashboard.png?raw=true "Optional Title")

 # Requirements
-To setup the project run `pip install -r requirements.txt`
+Clone the project with git: `git clone https://github.com/IdrisFallout/MKSUPortal.git` To setup the project(intall all dependencies) run `pip install -r requirements.txt` Ensure you have a chrome web-browser installed in your system(the project makes use of selenium) Make sure you set the environment variables properly at [.env](.env) To start the application run python [splash_screen.py](splash_screen.py)

 [splash-screen]: splash_screen.py